romany2021/home-assistant.io/source/_integrations/mqtt.markdown

   description: Support URL of the application that supplies the discovered MQTT item.
 {% endconfiguration_basic %}

-#### Adding information about the origin of a discovery message

-It is recommended to add additional information about the origin that supplies MQTT entities via MQTT discovery by adding the `origin` option (can be abbreviated to `o`) to the discovery payload.
-For device-based discovery, adding shared `origin` info is required.
-Note that these options also support abbreviations.
-The origin information will be in the core event log when an item is discovered or updated.

-{% configuration_basic %}
-name:
-  description: The name of the application that is the origin of the discovered MQTT item.
-This option is required.
-sw_version:
-  description: Software version of the application that supplies the discovered MQTT item.
-support_url:
-  description: Support URL of the application that supplies the discovered MQTT item.
-{% endconfiguration_basic %}

 #### Supported abbreviations in MQTT discovery messages

 {% details "Supported abbreviations" %}